|Business Rating:||0 / 5|

 Elite status leaves something to be desired

-The card also gives you an automatic bump to silver elite status in the Marriott loyalty program.
+The card also gives you an automatic bump to Silver elite status in the Marriott loyalty program.
 Automatic elite status is a common feature for co-branded hotel cards.
-In comparison to other cards, the benefits that come with elite status in the Marriott program are lacking: the program offers a 20 percent increase on base point earnings, preferential treatment at Marriott hotels and some minor discounts on hotel purchases.
+In comparison to other cards, the benefits that come with elite status in the Marriott program are lacking: the program offers a 10 percent increase on base point earnings and preferential treatment at Marriott hotels, including an “Ultimate Reservation Guarantee.”
 What’s missing: the hotel credits, upgrades or other luxury perks that you would expect to come with a $99 annual fee.

 Few business features